 2. Ruppert, F. (2014), Trauma, Fear & Love: How the constellation of the intention supports healthy autonomy.
 Green Balloon Publishing.
 (English translated version)

 3. Weber, G. (2000) Praxis der Organisationsaufstellungen.
 Carl-Auer-Systeme Verlag.
 (English translation by: Jane Peterson and Ute Luppert)

 4. Hellinger, B., Weber, G., & Beaumont, H. (1998).
 Love’s hidden symmetry: What makes love work in relationships.
 Zeig, Tucker & Theisen

 To explore this further, please contact Mike Price at Brilliance Unlocked Ltd. To download of pdf version of this article click here.

 An access code for the Adverse Organisational Experiences (AOEs) Questionnaires and associated e-mail response can be purchased for GBP£49.95.
-This fee is refunded if an associated Remote Coaching & Mentoring session is booked later.
+This fee is refunded if an associated coaching session is booked later.

 Copyright (c) Brilliance Unlocked Ltd, 2018-2020